scrabbletank/farhome-rules/rulesdoc.md

 You create a 7x7 cloud of poison centered on a point in range you can see.
 The poison cloud bends around corners and permeates surfaces.
 While inside the poison cloud, any creature starting their turn must make a Stamina save against your spellcasting.
 On fail their Poison level increases by 1 to a max of 3 and they take 1 wound die per level of Poison effecting them.
 While inside the cloud creatures do not make Stamina saves at the end of their turns to reduce the poison effect.

-Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 for every crit rolled.
+Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 for every critical rolled.

 The size of the cloud increases by 2 and you add a proficiency die for every level cast above 5th.